Blockchaineazy/NodeRunner1.0.0/README.md

 ## Description

-NodeRunner is a Windows application built with FluentAvalonia on Visual Studio 2022.
+NodeRunner is a Windows application built with FluentAvalonia on Visual Studio Code.
 It allows users to run their Hychain nodes, check balances, and claim rewards.

 ## Installation